igneous-labs/S/docs/s-controller-program/instructions.md

 - Verify pool is rebalancing
 - Set is_rebalancing = false
-- Self CPI SyncSolValue for dst_lst
+- SyncSolValue for dst_lst
-- Verify increase in pool's SOL value after self CPI >= amount recorded in rebalance_record
+- Verify increase in pool's SOL value after SyncSolValue >= amount recorded in rebalance_record
 - Close rebalance_record to refund_rent_to

 ## SetRebalanceAuthority